Pennsylvania R&D Tax Credit Summary

 Yes.
 The state of Pennsylvania provides the Research and Development (R&D) Tax Credit very similar to the federal version including the definition of qualifying research.
 Below are some of the differences between the federal and Pennsylvania research credits.

-• Qualified taxpayers must submit an application to the Department of Revenue by September 15 for research expenses incurred in taxable year that ended in the prior calendar year.
+- Qualified taxpayers must submit an application to the Pennsylvania Department of Revenue’s online system, myPATH, for research expenses incurred in taxable year that ended in the prior calendar year.
+The application window opens on August 1, and all applications must be submitted by December 1.

 Pennsylvania R&D Tax Credit Case Study